flempriere/C-Programming-Language-2nd-Edition-Exercises/Chapter1/Chapter1.md

 - Subscripts start at `0` and go up to `size-1`.
   - Subscripts may be integer variables or constants.
 - Declared by `datatype variable[size]`.
-- C arrays are statically sized
+- C arrays are statically sized.

 The character representation of the digits has them laid out sequentially so we can convert the character digits `0` to `9` to the number by subtracting off the value of `0`.
     - We can also perform other similar range checks like the conditional in the example.